 - Suttikämppä open wilderness hut at Tulppio

 Lodging in the Surrounding Area and Equipment Rental

 - For more information on accommodation or on renting hiking equipment in the area, please see the tourism pages of municipalities Savukoski (korvatunturi.fi) and Salla (visitsalla.fi), and the Lapland tourism website (visitlapland.fi).

-- There are no special services for the disabled in the area.
+- There are no accessible services in the area.